 It looks very possible.

 I’m old enough to have been an adult and have an adult’s memory of the days leading up to the Iraq War.
-And more than fear, more than anger, more than hope, more than anything, what I feel is an eerie sense of familiarity, an eerie sense of coming doom.
-It made the words of the psalm ring hollow when I read them.
-“I remain confident I will see the goodness of the Lord in the land of the living.”
+And more than fear, more than anger, more than hope, more than anything, what I feel these days is an eerie sense of familiarity, an eerie sense of coming doom.
+It makes the words of the psalm ring hollow when I read them: “I remain confident I will see the goodness of the Lord in the land of the living.”

 Oh, I remain confident, do I?

 I’m not feeling particularly confident at this exact moment.

 But then I remember.
 The psalms were mostly written by people living through times of trouble.
 The prayers of confidence were authored by people in turmoil, the prayers of joy penned by those in mourning, the songs of triumph by people beaten down by the world.
 The psalms were written by people who needed them to be true, who needed confidence, who needed goodness, who needed peace.
 In other words, they were written for people like you.

 Whatever kind of world you woke up in today, I remain confident that the promises of God are still true.